How Artificial Sweeteners Increase Hunger (And May Lead to Fat Storage)

 Sweet Without the Satisfaction

-Sucralose is a synthetic sweetener derived from sucrose—what most of us know as table sugar.
-Through a chemical process, three hydrogen-oxygen groups in the sugar molecule are replaced with chlorine atoms, creating a compound that’s around 600 times sweeter than sugar but contains virtually no calories.
+Sucralose is a synthetic sweetener derived from sucrose, what most of us know as table sugar.
+By chemically replacing parts of the sugar molecule with chlorine atoms, scientists created a compound roughly 600 times sweeter than sugar, but with virtually zero calories.
+That’s why it shows up in everything from diet sodas and baked goods to flavored water, chewing gum, protein powders, vitamins, and even mouthwash.

 So while artificial sweeteners have been marketed as diet-friendly and blood-sugar safe, this research suggests that the brain’s relationship with sweetness is more complex than we thought.
 When your brain expects a reward and doesn’t get one, it might just keep pushing for more.